-Cork City Libraries is pleased to announce the appointment of TINA PISCO as Writer-in-Residence.
-This appointment is funded by Creative Ireland and will run until May 2021.
+In 2020, Tina Pisco was announced as Cork City Libraries’ first Writer-in-Residence.
+This appointment was funded by Creative Ireland and ran until May 2021.

-Tina will engage communities and all ages on climate change and sustainability through writing and creative thinking, while also encouraging dialogue on climate change and action.
+Throughout the year, Tina engaged with communities on climate change and sustainability through writing and creative thinking.

 About Tina Pisco